 ELYSZE HELD [EH] / You are recognized as a leading philanthropist in New York: How long did it take for you to make the significant contributions you have made?

-YAZ HERNÁNDEZ [YH] / It took a year to breath some fresh life into El Museo Del Barrio’s annual gala.
-I was able to get Ruben and Isabel Toledo to collaborate and they opened the door to bring the rest of the fashion industry onboard.
+YAZ HERNÁNDEZ [YH] / It took a year to breathe some fresh life into El Museo Del Barrio’s annual gala.
+I was able to get Ruben and Isabel Toledo to collaborate and they opened the door to bring the rest of the fashion industry on board.

 EH / What are your lifelong dreams?
 Have any of them come to fruition?

 YH / When I was growing up it was my dream to work in the fashion industry.
 I was lucky to have a fruitful career in the fashion industry and today I serve as a trustee of the Fashion Institute of Technology (FIT) and the chairman of their Couture Council, a board which supports The Museum at FIT.